 The value strategy has been widely discussed and studied by both academicians and industry practitioners (Graham and Dodd, 1934; Fama and French, 1992, 1993).
 Several value measures have been analyzed (Basu, 1977; Jaffe, Keim, and Westerfield, 1989; Chan, Hamao, and Lakonishok, 1991; Fama and French, 1992; Ball, Gerakos, Linnainmaa, and Nikolaev, 2019; Golubov and Konstantinidi, 2019).
-Fama and French (1992) find that book-to-market dominates several other value measures in explaining the cross section of stock returns.
-Ball, Gerakos, Linnainmaa, and Nikolaev (2019) find that the ratio of retained earnings to the market subsumes book-to-market in explaining the cross section of stock returns.
-In this paper, we find that our COP/P measure predicts returns better than existing value measures.
 In both Fama-MacBeth regressions and portfolio analysis, COP/P subsumes several widely used value measures, including the book-to-market ratio of Fama and French (1992) and the retained earnings-to-market ratio of Ball, Gerakos, Linnainmaa, and Nikolaev (2019).
 The COP/P factor also subsumes the investment factor of Fama and French (2015).
-Fama and French (2015) find that the HML factor is redundant in their fivefactor model.
+Fama and French (2015) find that the HML factor is redundant in their five-factor model.
 We find that our COP/P factor subsumes both their value factor and investment factor.
-Therefore, the COP/P factor can be potentially used to construct a more parsimonious asset pricing model.
+Hence, value is not "redundant".